 Lions are the king of the savanna.
 Tigers reign over the jungle.
 Jaguars run the Amazon.
 Lynx rule the tundra.
-And cats eat 3 million chickens and more than 20 billion rodents and birds every year—just in the U.S. Let’s find out why felines in almost every ecosystem are unequivocal apex predators.
+And domestic cats eat 3 million chickens and more than 20 billion rodents and birds every year—just in the U.S. Let’s find out why felines in almost every ecosystem are considered apex predators.

 What are apex predators?